Unified Payments Interface: UPI 123PAY

 As per NPCI, some of the early use cases involve FASTag recharges, insurance payments, and EMI collections.
 As of 20 September 2022, Ultracash Technologies, in collaboration with Bharat Petroleum, helped 200,000 active users make LPG booking and payment through UPI 123PAY.
 As of October 9, 2024, the RBI increased the transaction limit from ₹5,000 to ₹10,000.
 Banks and service providers have until January 1, 2025, to make the required adjustments.

 UPI 3.0

 NPCI started introducing new features under UPI 3.0 from 2024.

 Conversational Voice Payments

-At the Global Fintech Fest 2024, NPCI, Indian Railway Catering and Tourism Corporation (IRCTC), and CoRover unveiled "Conversational Voice Payments" for UPI, a huge advancement in the convenience of online transactions.
-Customers may now use their voice or type their UPI ID or mobile number to complete transactions thanks to this new functionality that is enabled by BharatGPT and linked with payment gateways.
-The system immediately obtains the associated UPI ID and starts the payment request through the user's default UPI app when a mobile number is entered.
-Users can update their UPI ID or mobile number within the transaction time restriction thanks to this functionality, which enables flexibility.
-The goal of this innovative technology, which is the first of its type for UPI payments, is to reduce linguistic barriers and increase the accessibility and human-centeredness of transactions.
-With support for Hindi, Gujarati, and other languages, CoRover's voice-enabled BharatGPT improves the multilingual system and guarantees inclusion in the payment process.
-Users of AskDISHA, the AI virtual assistant for Indian Railways and IRCTC, can now buy tickets and make payments with just their voice thanks to the integration of Conversational Voice Payments.
+At the Global Fintech Fest 2024, the National Payments Corporation of India (NPCI), Indian Railway Catering and Tourism Corporation (IRCTC), and CoRover introduced a feature described as "Conversational Voice Payments" for Unified Payments Interface (UPI).

+The feature enables users to initiate transactions using voice commands or by entering a UPI ID or mobile number.
+When a mobile number is provided, the system retrieves the associated UPI ID and generates a payment request through the user's default UPI application.
+The service is integrated with CoRover's BharatGPT and supports multiple Indian languages.

+The feature has also been incorporated into AskDISHA, a virtual assistant used by Indian Railways and IRCTC, allowing users to book tickets and complete payments through voice interaction.